marbetschar/MLOps_Labs/lab06/README.md

 - [Oxen](https://www.oxen.ai/): a lightning fast alternative to DVC, but less stable.
 Ask the lecturer for anecdotes. ;)
 - [LakeFS](https://lakefs.io/): a heavier alternative to DVC that scales to Petabytes of data.
 For when you are working with _a lot_ of data.

+### Synthetic data

+Synthetic data is a hot topic right now.
+There are many libraries out there, which can be used to generate data, most of which are enterprise solutions with rather cumbersome open source versions.
+Below are a two excellent open source alternatives that also come with great documentation and links to papers.

+- [synthcity](https://github.com/vanderschaarlab/synthcity), a library for generating and evaluating synthetic tabular data for privacy, fairness and data augmentation.
+- [nbsynthetic](https://github.com/NextBrain-ai/nbsynthetic), a simple and robust tabular synthetic data generation library for small and medium size datasets.

+Generally, such libraries are limited when it comes to domain specific applications.
+Then it is often best to train your own generative models and come up with you own benchmarks.
+After all, you should know your data best!